Persefone

 Persefone is an Andorran progressive death metal band formed in October 2001.
-The band's name is derived from Persephone, a figure in Greek Mythology.
+Their name derives from Persephone, a Greek mythology figure.

-Overview
+History

-Persefone was founded in early 2001 in Andorra la Vella, the capital of the small European nation of Andorra.
+Persefone was founded in early 2001 in Andorra la Vella, Andorra.
 The founding members are Carlos Lozano Quintanilla, Jordi Gorgues Mateu, Toni Mestre Coy, and Xavi Pérez.
+Miguel Espinosa Ortiz joined in 2002.

-In 2002 they were joined by Miguel Espinosa Ortiz.
-A demo was recorded in 2003, and the concept of the album took shape: the five soul illnesses combined with the transition from life to death.
-A 6-track demo became an LP with the help of Claus Jensen and Intromental Management; Truth Inside the Shades was recorded at Orion Studios and mastered by Peter in de Betou for Taylor Maid Productions.
+A 2003 demo established the album's concept: five soul illnesses and the transition from life to death.
+With help from Claus Jensen and Intromental Management, a six-track demo became an LP.
+Truth Inside the Shades was recorded at Orion Studios and mastered by Peter in de Betou for Taylor Maid Productions.

-Some gigs were scheduled, but Pérez left the band, and was replaced by Aleix Dorca Josa, producer of the band, who joined it to perform drums.
-Also, Marc Marti became the lead singer, taking over for Quintanilla.
+Some shows were scheduled, but drummer Pérez left and was replaced with the band's producer, Aleix Dorca.

+Marc Marti replaced Quintanilla as lead singer.
 After this, Truth Inside the Shades was released worldwide through Soundholic Records (Japan), Cd-Maximum (Russia and Baltic States), and Adipocere Records (Europe and United States).

-The next album, a longer concept album, relates the story of Persephone, the Greek goddess for which the band was named.
-In August 2006, Core was released in Japan through Soundholic Records.
-In 2007, a year after its Japanese release, Persefone signed a deal with Greek label Burning Star Records, and in August the album was released worldwide.
+The next, longer concept album tells the story of Persephone, the Greek goddess the band was named after.
+In August 2006, Core was released in Japan through Soundholic Records in August 2006.
+In 2007, Persefone signed with Greek label Burning Star Records, releasing the album worldwide in August.

-In 2010, the band released its new, Japanese-influenced album Shin-Ken and in March 2010 they supported Obituary in a tour.
+In 2010, the band released the Japanese-influenced album Shin-Ken and supported Obituary on tour.
 Persefone's fourth record, Spiritual Migration, was released in 2013.
-On 5 August 2014, the band announced that drummer Marc Mas had left the band on good terms.
+On 5 August 2014, the band announced drummer Marc Mas had left on good terms.

 Persefone's next album, Aathma, was released in February 2017.

-On 22 February 2018, Persefone announced that they would release a new single, "In Lak'Ech", a month later on 23 March, featuring Tim Charles from Ne Obliviscaris.
-The song title comes from "In Lak'ech Ala K'in", a traditional Mayan greeting, meaning "I am another yourself" or "I am you, and you are me".
+On 22 February 2018, Persefone announced their new single, "In Lak'Ech", releasing it on 23 March with Tim Charles from Ne Obliviscaris.
+The title derives from a Mayan greeting meaning "I am another yourself" or "I am you, and you are me".

-On 4 February 2022, Persefone released a new album titled Metanoia with guest musicians including: Einar Solberg from Leprous, Steffen Kummerer, Angel Vivaldi and Merethe Soltvedt accompanying them.
-The album was released to critical acclaim with Metal Injection calling it "Fantastic" and SonicPerspectives saying the band "Outdone themselves".
+On 4 February 2022, Persefone released the album Metanoia, featuring guests Einar Solberg from Leprous, Steffen Kummerer, Angel Vivaldi and Merethe Soltvedt.
+The album received critical acclaim, with Metal Injection calling it "Fantastic" and SonicPerspectives saying the band had "outdone themselves".

-On 12 September 2023, Persefone announced the departure of their main vocalist Marc Martins Pia, mainly to focus on his family.
-On 17 October 2023, the band announced that Daniel R. Flys, the vocalist for Melodic Metal band, Eternal Storm as the new vocalist for the band, replacing Pia.
-The band's first release with Flys, an EP titled Lingua Ignota: Part I, released on 2 February 2024.
+On 12 September 2023, Persefone announced vocalist Marc Martins Pia was leaving to focus on family.
+On 17 October 2023, the band named Daniel R. Flys of Eternal Storm as his replacement.
+Their first release with Flys, the EP Lingua Ignota: Part I, was released on 2 February 2024.

+Musical style

+Loudwire said that Persefone were a progressive death metal band.
+The band's music incorporates keyboards instruments, piano and acoustic guitar.